ssssam/omnibus-codethink-toolchain/README.md

 ### sparc-sun-solaris2.11

 We build 32-bit toolchain binaries and the compilers default to producing 32-bit binaries.
-You can pass `-m64` to produce 64-bit binaries.
-However, multilib is not supported on this platform in GCC 7 and so none of the necessary support libraries (libgcc_s, libstdc++, etc.) will be available for 64-bit code.
+You can pass `-m64` to produce 64-bit binaries, and multilib is supported so this should work for all cases.
+This is a big-endian platform.

 Some (e.g. [Gentoo](https://wiki.gentoo.org/wiki/Sparc/Multilib)) say 32-bit is
 still preferred on Solaris except for processes that need more than 4GB data or where performance will be better.
 Performance might be better with 64-bit toolchain binaries, but I haven't tested that.

-It's seems possible to produce 64-bit toolchain binaries and support libraries if need be.
-Passing --host=sparc64-... to configure scripts has no effect.
-Forcibly adding `-m64` to the compiler flags will get you a 64-bit build of the toolchain and support libraries that seems to work.
-This will need to be installed into a different prefix than your 32-bit compiler, since it is not using multilib.

 GCC has its own notes about the
 [Solaris operating system](https://gcc.gnu.org/install/specific.html#x-x-solaris2)